meilisearch/meilisearch-swift/CONTRIBUTING.md

 swift test
 ```

-### On XCode
+### On Xcode

 ### Setup

-To build the project, if it's not already done, click on the play button in the top left corner of the IDE.
+To build the project, if it's not already done, click on the play button in the top left corner of Xcode.

 ### Tests and linter

 To launch the tests:
-- Go to Product>Test
+- Go to Product > Test
 - Use the shortcut command + U

 ### Release Process